 This is an example of a traditional gender role that causes various mental problems from anxiety to body dysmorphia.
 When it comes to harmful gender roles, it is difficult to find something more damaging than this.
 This gender role increases the likelihood of people feeling inferior and insecure.

 Traditional gender roles are rules and principles on how to do the things required to be the ideal man or woman.
-In this article we have talked about 10 examples of traditional gender roles.
+In this article, we have talked about 10 examples of traditional gender roles.

 Gender norms examples are women are to do the cooking at home, they are to do all caregiving work and girls are supposed to play with dolls.
 While boys play with guns and men go out to work and provide and protect the family.

-Traditional gender roles still exists but now the focus is on gender equality.
+Traditional gender roles still exist but now the focus is on gender equality.
 That is while women are going out and having thriving careers, men are good at household work and looking after children.
 The thin line that separated the gender roles is gradually getting erased over time.